 As there are many restaurants, galleries, and indoor attractions, there’s never a bad time to visit North Palm Canyon Drive, and it’s the perfect respite from the searing sun.
 Walk along the drag to find cultural and art museums and some of the tastiest eateries in town, from Cheeky’s to Tonga Hut.

 Another fun part of life on North Palm Canyon Drive is the VillageFest.
 If you’re wondering what to do in Palm Springs on a Thursday night, wonder no more.
 All year, the street becomes pedestrian-only as over 180 vendors set up shop on North Palm Canyon Drive.

 The vibrant festival runs for a quarter-mile.
 VillageFest brings together the community for a night of arts & crafts, artisan treats, and plenty of street food.
 As you wander up and down, the tunes of musicians float through the air providing a fun, carnival atmosphere.

 Cabot’s Pueblo Museum

-Making use of anything and everything around the Coachella Valley, Cabot Yerxa has spent years creating what is now the impressive Cabot’s Pueblo Museum.
+Using anything and everything around the Coachella Valley, Cabot Yerxa has spent years creating what is now the impressive Cabot’s Pueblo Museum.
 He pillaged abandoned cabins and recycled as much material as possible to create his four-story, 35-room adobe.

-Cabot’s Pueblo Museum is found in modern-day Desert Hot Springs and it’s become one of the top tourist attractions in Palm Springs.
+Cabot’s Pueblo Museum is found in modern-day Desert Hot Springs, and it’s become one of the top tourist attractions in Palm Springs.
 The building is striking and immediately draws you in.